Conditioning On Limited Recovery: What Actually Works

 Under limited recovery, session length is a useful control variable for managing conditioning stimulus.
 A thirty-minute zone 2 session produces approximately seventy percent of the aerobic stimulus of a forty-five-minute session at roughly fifty percent of the recovery cost.
 This non-linear relationship between session length and recovery cost means that slightly shorter sessions allow higher frequency without proportionate recovery increase.

 Practical approach: under full recovery, target forty-five to sixty-minute conditioning sessions at appropriate intensities.
 Under limited recovery, reduce session length to twenty-five to thirty-five minutes and maintain or increase frequency.
 The total weekly conditioning stimulus remains similar.
 For athletes whose constraint is time rather than recovery specifically, training with limited time availability provides a complementary framework for maximizing the thirty to forty-five minute windows that do exist.
+The recovery demand decreases, creating space for the system to absorb the training.

 The Concurrent Conditioning-Strength Balance Under Recovery Constraint